 Fire Department services are available to residents, businesses, and visitors to the Town.

-While Fire Suppression, and Emergency Medical Services are the traditional role of the department, we also provide public education and fire prevention programs, from safety in the schools to CPR instruction.
+While Fire Suppression and Emergency Medical Services are the traditional roles of the department, we also provide public education and fire prevention programs, from safety in the schools to CPR instruction.

 Fire suppression is the primary role of the fire department.
 Each member is trained to respond to fires in residential, commercial, industrial and woodland settings; as well as on ships and in marinas.
 The fire department also responds to hazardous material spills and natural disasters.

-The EMS program is managed by Assistant Chief Jeffrey LeDuc, who is also one of three paramedics on staff.
+The EMS program is managed by Assistant Chief Patrick Moynihan, who is also a paramedic.
 Paramedics perform a variety of medical procedures such as fluid resuscitation, pharmaceutical administration, obtaining IV access, cardiac monitoring (continuous and 12-lead), and other advanced procedures and assessments.

 All full time personnel are licensed EMT-I responders.
 EMT-I is a level of training that will typically allow several more invasive procedures than are allowed at the basic level, including IV therapy and provides for enhanced assessment skills.